raphael-group/hotnet2/README_HC.md

 Installation
 ------------
-Run the included `setup.py` script or, (generally) equivalently, run the following command in terminal:
+Run the included `setup_fortran.py` script or, (almost) equivalently, run the following command in terminal:

     f2py -c fortran_routines.f95 -m fortran_routines

 This process requires a Fortran compiler and NumPy, which contains the F2PY program.
 Our implementation uses Fortran in several places where large performance gains are possible.
-However, if a Fortran compiler is unavailable, our implementation will automatically revert to functionally equivalent (but slower) Python functions.
+However, if a Fortran compiler is unavailable or unsuccessful, our implementation will automatically revert to functionally equivalent (but slower) Python functions.

 Usage
 -----
 For illustration, consider the example given in Tarjan (1983).
-The graph in this example can be given by the following vertices and weighted adjacency matrix:
+The graph in this example can be given by the vertices `V` and weighted adjacency matrix `A`.

 `V`: